 Sea Level Rise

-A potentially important ecological threat from sea-level rise in the estuary is the loss of wetlands habitat due to increased floodplain inundation.
-With nearly 80% of the estuary's historical wetlands already lost to development and other human impacts, knowing how much more will be lost due to climate change, and how much of that additional loss may be potentially offset by wetlands formation elsewhere, is a critical piece of information for estuarine ecosystem management.
+A potentially important ecological threat from sea level rise in the estuary is the loss of wetlands habitat due to increased floodplain inundation.
+With nearly 80% of the estuary's historical wetlands already lost to development and other human impacts, knowing how much more will be lost due to sea level rise, and how much of that additional loss may be potentially offset by wetlands formation elsewhere, is a critical piece of information for estuarine ecosystem management.

 What is Climate Resilience?

-The Estuary Partnership is working to comprehensively incorporate climate resiliency and climate adaptation planning into its work wherever possible.
-We are assessing potential climate-related risks to the Estuary's ecosystems and communities it supports.
-We are working to revise guidelines for habitat restoration projects to ensure that projects being constructed today will continue to provide ecological benefits under future climate conditions.
+The Estuary Partnership is working to comprehensively incorporate climate resiliency and \adaptation planning into its work wherever possible.
+We are assessing potential climate-related risks to the estuary's ecosystems and the communities it supports.
+We are working to revise guidelines for habitat restoration projects to ensure that projects being constructed today will continue to provide ecological benefits under future conditions.
 We are thinking about new restoration techniques and strategies to help alleviate identified climate risks, such as cold-water enhancement and living shorelines.
-As an organization devoted to diversity and equity, we are thinking about the ways in which climate change may disproportionately affect different communities and populations in our study area, and what we can do to address those.
+As an organization devoted to meeting the needs of all people living in our study area, we are thinking about the ways in which the changing climate may disproportionately affect different communities and populations, and how we can address those.

-Below are a few examples of how the Estuary Partnership is incorporating climate change, and climate resiliency, into our everyday work.
+Below are a few examples of how the Estuary Partnership is incorporating climate resiliency into our everyday work.